1 April 2026·Leide team

 Query DNV-RU-SHIP Pt.2 Ch.4 in Leide

-Ask specific questions about piping class assignment, wall thickness for your design pressure and material, valve specifications, or test requirements — Leide retrieves the exact clause from the ingested standard.
+Ask specific questions about piping class assignment, wall thickness for your design pressure and material, valve specifications, or test requirements — Leide retrieves the exact clause from its engineering knowledge.

 💡 Try asking: "What wall thickness formula does DNV-RU-SHIP Pt.2 Ch.4 require for Class I piping?"